-The Novell[®] Nsure[TM] Identity Manager Fan-Out driver is an identity provisioning solution, based on eDirectory[TM], Nsure Identity Manager (DirXML[®]), and related technology.
+The Novell[®] Identity Manager Fan-Out driver is an identity provisioning solution, based on Novell eDirectoryTM, Identity Manager, and related technology.

-With Nsure Identity Manager, you can manage the full user life cycle, delivering first-day access to essential resources, providing single login, and modifying or revoking access rights.
-Nsure Identity Manager also provides self-service features that enable users to maintain their own passwords and profile information.
+With Identity Manager, you can manage the full user life cycle, delivering first-day access to essential resources, providing single login, and modifying or revoking access rights.
+Identity Manager also provides self-service features that enable users to maintain their own passwords and profile information.

-The Identity Manager Fan-Out driver adds the capability to fan out identity provisioning to hundreds of systems with minimal effort.
-You can centrally manage user accounts, and have them automatically created, configured, maintained, and removed when appropriate.
-Accounts are managed using extensible scripts so that rights assignments, home directories, and other resources are managed as well as the user definitions themselves.
-At the same time, the system administrators for the individual platforms in your enterprise can retain control over their systems.
+By adding the Fan-Out driver, you can use Identity Manager to fan out identity provisioning to hundreds of systems with minimal effort.
+You can centrally manage user accounts and have them automatically created, configured, maintained, and removed when appropriate.
+It uses extensible scripts to manage account rights, home directories, and other resources as well as the user definitions themselves.
+Meanwhile, system administrators for the individual platforms in your enterprise can retain control over their areas.

-Driver Highlights
+1.1 Driver Highlights

-The Identity Manager Fan-Out driver differs from bidirectional drivers in the following key ways:
+The Fan-Out driver differs from bidirectional drivers in the following ways:

-Fan-Out

-A single instance of the Identity Manager Fan-Out driver can provision centrally managed account information to hundreds of dissimilar platform systems throughout your enterprise.

-Scripts

-The Identity Manager Fan-Out driver provides scripts to process data change events on the platforms.
-This enables platform system administrators to automatically manage local resources associated with accounts as well as the account definitions themselves.
+- Fan-Out Scalability A single instance of the Fan-Out driver can provision centrally managed account information to hundreds of dissimilar platform systems throughout your enterprise. - Scripts The Fan-Out driver scripts process data change events on all supported platforms.
+This enables platform system administrators to automatically manage local resources associated with accounts as well as the definitions of those accounts. - Authentication Redirection It supports the Novell Universal Password feature, which employs access to a central repository for login and password rules.
+This includes support of bidirectional password synchronization. - Application Programming Interface (API) An easy-to-use API enables programmers to extend applications from individual platforms to fully leverage eDirectory.

-Authentication Redirection

-Authentication redirection provides login support for Universal Password, accessing a central repository for login and password rules.
-Full bidirectional password synchronization is also supported.

-Application Programming Interface

-The Identity Manager Fan-Out driver includes an easy to use application programming interface (API), which allows programmers to extend applications on the platforms to use existing constructs in eDirectory.

-Driver Organization
+1.2 Driver Organization

-The Identity Manager Fan-Out driver has two functional divisions.
+The Fan-Out driver has two functional divisions.

-- Authentication Services: Provides real-time eDirectory access for user authentication and related purposes. - Identity Provisioning: Provides user and group management.
+- Authentication Services Provides real-time eDirectory access for user authentication and related purposes. - Identity Provisioning Provides user and group management.

-The Identity Manager Fan-Out driver has two principal parts.
+The Fan-Out driver has two principal parts.

-- The Core Driver: Interfaces with eDirectory to provide Authentication Services (such as password verification) and provisioning events (such as Add User or Remove Group). - Platform Services: Uses the core driver to bring common authentication and account life cycle management to heterogeneous platforms.
+- The Core Driver Interfaces with eDirectory to provide Authentication Services (such as password verification) and provisioning events (such as Add User or Remove Group). - Platform Services Uses the core driver to bring common authentication and account life cycle management to a broad selection of supported platforms.